Borjaa-P/Borjaa-P/README.md

 I' m from Spain and my two passions are Digital Marketing & Data Science.
 I believe that combining these two disciplines can lead to great synergies.
 To improve my skills I did a Data Science Bootcamp, since then I don't want to stop discovering new things.
-I invite you to visit my profile
+I invite you to visit my profile.

 #### Skills & Experiencet
 - 📊 : Power BI